vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 ------> execute_disk_command
 --------> shell_execve
 ```
-makes different checks like do we need to start `subshell`, was it builtin `bash` function or not etc.
+which makes different checks like do we need to start `subshell`, was it builtin `bash` function or not etc.

 - In the end of this process, the `shell_execve` function calls the `execve` system call which has following signature
 ```
 int execve(const char *filename, char *const argv [], char *const envp[]);
 ```
 and executes a program by the given filename, with the given arguments and environment variables.

 - So, a user application (bash in our case) calls the system call and as we already know the next step is Linux kernel.

 ### execve system call